qwertie/home/misc/Atlas-Shrugged-summary.md

 > "There are no absolutes," said Dr. Pritchett.
 "Reality is only an illusion.
 How does that woman know that her son is dead?
 How does she know that he ever existed?"

-A bridge partially collapses due to a failure to procure metal to reinforce it, killing numerous passengers cross it on a train.
+A bridge partially collapses due to a failure to procure metal to reinforce it, killing numerous passengers crossing it on a train.
 Rearden secretly takes coal from an abandoned mine.
 In New York, TT is in dire financial straits, but a Washington man named Mr. Weatherby now attends its board meetings.
 "Mr. Mouch sent me here to discuss the demand of the railway unions for a raise in wages and the demand of the shippers for a cut in rates."
 The board looks to Dagny for help, but she refuses to make any decisions.

 > "I have stopped thinking of a future or of a railroad system.
 I intend to continue running trains so long as it is still possible to run them.
 I don't think that it will be much longer."